 READ MORE ABOUT ANCIENT GRAINS AND YOUR PET FOOD

 Omega fatty acids contribute to healthy skin, a shiny coat and overall well-being.
 This is why pet food manufacturers strive to include them in pet food.
-Here’s how these ingredients in your cat food or dog food provide health benefits beyond basic nutrition.
+Here’s how these ingredients in your dog’s food provide health benefits beyond basic nutrition.

-READ MORE ABOUT OMEGA FATTY ACIDS AND YOUR PET
+READ MORE ABOUT OMEGA FATTY ACIDS AND YOUR DOG

-As part of a complete and balanced diet in pet food, antioxidants can help keep pets healthy by protecting them from the damaging effects of free radicals.
-Antioxidants help support the developing immune systems of puppies and kittens and may help their immune systems respond to vaccinations.
-The immune systems of older pets can be aided by antioxidants, as senior pets have increased free radical production due to the aging process.
+As part of a complete and balanced diet in pet food, antioxidants can help keep dogs healthy by protecting them from the damaging effects of free radicals.
+Antioxidants help support the developing immune systems of puppies and may help their immune systems respond to vaccinations.
+The immune systems of older dogs can be aided by antioxidants, as senior dogs have increased free radical production due to the aging process.
 Antioxidants can also make a healthy difference on the outside by supporting healthy skin and a shiny coat.
 Read more about why the pet food industry strives to include these vital ingredients in pet food.

 Food that has particularly high nutritional value is often labeled a “superfood.”
 These nutrient-packed foods are key sources of antioxidants, omega fatty acids, fiber, vitamins, minerals and protein.
 Superfoods in pet food are also functional ingredients.
 Functional ingredients provide bonus benefits beyond basic nutrition when they are part of a complete and balanced diet.
 Antioxidants, omega fatty acids and fiber provide some of these bonus benefits in pet food.
 Read why your pet food manufacturer might go the extra mile to put these superfoods in their pet food, and why pet owners should care.

-Fiber is an important part of your pet’s diet because it helps support healthy digestion.
+Fiber is an important part of your dog’s diet because it helps support healthy digestion.
 However, some ingredients (functional ingredients) that are high in fiber content can also provide bonus benefits when they are included as part of a complete and balanced diet in pet food.
-Read why the pet food industry works to get more fiber in your pet food, and why, whether buying dry dog food, canned dog food or dry or canned foods for cats, pet owners should look for fiber in their pet food products.
+Read why the pet food industry works to get more fiber in pet food, and why, whether buying dry dog food or canned dog food, pet parents should look for fiber in dog food products.

 BONUS BENEFITS OF PET FOOD INGREDIENTS: PROBIOTICS